 IV HARMONISATION OF COURT MEASURES TO PROTECT TRADE SECRETS DURING LEGAL PROCEEDINGS

-Article 8 of the Directive will require Member States to introduce measures to preserve the confidentiality of trade secrets during legal proceedings.
-This includes, at least, the option to restrict parties’ access to hearings and order them to be carried out solely in the presence of legal representatives and authorised experts.
+Article 9 of the Directive requires Member States to introduce measures to preserve the confidentiality of trade secrets during legal proceedings.
+This includes, at least, the option to restrict parties' access to hearings and order them to be carried out solely in the presence of legal representatives and authorised experts.

 This requirement has the potential to cause a significant change in the law in some Member States, notably Denmark, Poland, France and Belgium.
 In particular, the potential for hearings to be held in the absence of the parties to the action is unfamiliar to many legal systems and could foreseeably be challenged on human rights grounds.